How to use dishwasher tablets and how to make your own

 - Add all the ingredients into a mixing bowl and start mixing everything really well.
 Don’t be scared when you add the vinegar, it will cause some fizzing albeit not too much.
 You will know when you’re done because the mixture will start to get really clumped.

 - Carefully start packing tightly the mixture in the ice trays or silicone molds (shaped molds will make fun tablets, though!).
 Remember to pack each container really tightly!

 - Leave the molds to dry up in a sunlit setting for at least 24 hours!
 If you don’t wait, your tablets will just crumble on your hands.

 - When they are dry, remove them from the trays and store in a container with a tightly-fitting lid.

-When using these tablets, you might be tempted to add dishwashing liquid soap along with each tab, but don’t add more than 2 drops!
-Too much liquid detergent will just overflow the dishwasher.
-However DO add ½ cup of white vinegar to the bottom of the dishwasher.
+When using these tablets, you might be tempted to add Dish Soap Product Page along with each tab, but don’t add more than 2 drops!
+How To Use Dish Soap However DO add ½ cup of white vinegar to the bottom of the dishwasher.
 This will help with hard water and will leave your dishes and, especially, your glass containers squeaky clean.

 Now that you know the secret to laundry detergent tablets and dishwasher tablets, will you make the change from liquid detergent to tablets?